Obama "comfortable with" surtax to pay for jobs bill

+* Fairfax Africa prices initial public offering in connection with us$500 million capital raise

-WASHINGTON President Barack Obama said on Thursday he is "comfortable with" the millionaire's surtax being debated in the Senate as one of the ways to pay for his $447 billion plan to create jobs
+WASHINGTON Oct 6 U.S. President Barack Obama said on Thursday he is "comfortable with" the millionaire's surtax being debated in the Senate as one of the ways to pay for his $447 billion plan to create jobs

 Obama said his administration will "always be open to a variety of ways to pay for it," when asked by reporters about the surtax.